danielhenrymantilla/safe-manually-drop.rs/README.md

     mechanism, alone, would be unable to feature something as basic as the `free()`ing logic of the drop glue of a `Box`…

-    Hence the need for the `PrependedDropGlue` trait:
+    Hence the need for the `PrependDropGlue` trait:

     ```rust
-    trait PrependedDropGlue {
+    trait PrependDropGlue {
         fn right_before_dropping_in_place_each_field_do(&mut self);
     }
     ```